-Today Amy Winehouse would have turned 33.
+Today is Amy Winehouse’s birthday.
 Although I grew up listening to her music, it wasn’t until my teen years that I really started admiring Amy Winehouse as a person.
 She had this edgy look, always appearing fierce with her pin-up/rockabilly styled clothing and thick eyeliner, yet her songs showed how human and vulnerable she was, just like everyone else.
 Her songs were jazzy, while still labelled as pop, but her message was so different from anyone else at that time.
 She wanted her music to show her defiance and rebellion, as well as her broken heart and genuine emotions.
 As a teenager, listening to her meant everything; she showed me that any person can experience these same struggles.
 She was a role model in her own way; by providing comfort in her music to people dealing with countless problems, people who felt they were alone but who were really just silently facing the same issues as so many others.
 She showed us that you could be this strong and cutthroat person who is just as vulnerable as any other.

 Amy Winehouse wasn’t secretive about her bisexuality; as an artist she made a point to be very open to her fans about who she was.
 Amy Winehouse was the first woman I had heard use the word bisexual.
 She wasn’t afraid of what people thought of her, and she refused to tiptoe around the label.
 She was unapologetic and sincere in her sexuality.
 She was proud of who she was capable of loving.
 She didn’t let stereotypes get in her way of being herself; she knew exactly who she was and refused to be shamed.
 To see a famous musician be so clear and open about her bisexuality made a big impact on me.
 Amy Winehouse was genuine in her character and provided a lot of answers to those unsure by embracing the label of bisexual.
 It was in large part due to her unapologetic and proud example, that I came to understand and accept my own sexuality.